 - Megan’s law – A sex crime offender may have to continually (for the remainder of his life) comply with Megan’s law and will forever be listed on the state’s (New Jersey or Pennsylvania) Internet Sex Offender Registry.
 The law requires the state (police) to create a registry of people who reside, work or attend school in the state and who have been convicted or pled guilty to a sex crime or have been adjudicated delinquent.
 The registry is designed for the Internet but the information may also be available through the press.

 - Whether force was used

 - The age of victim can be a factor.
 For example, in statutory rape cases, children under 13, between 13 and 16 and over 16 are viewed differently.

 - The number and types of prior offenses

 - Knowledge that the person charged had HIV or AIDS

 - Other sex crimes including date rape, child pornography, indecent exposure and other sex crimes.

-Contact Garber Law for your FREE Initial Sex Crime Defense Consultation
+Contact Us For Your FREE Initial Sex Crime Defense Consultation

 Do not deal with sex crime charges alone.
 If you or a loved one has been arrested for a sex crime, you need to speak with an experienced criminal lawyer.
 Since 1986, our firm has looked out for the best interests of clients like you who need knowledgeable legal service to get their lives back on track.